Satyam-Rastogi/EagleView_API_Testing/README.md

 - For production access, contact EagleView support for additional scopes and geographic coverage
 - The sandbox environment provides access to a limited but representative dataset for testing purposes

+## Image Types and Limitations

+### Image Categories
+The EagleView API provides two main categories of property images:

+1. **Ortho Images (Top-Down Views)**
+   - Direct vertical aerial photographs
+   - Provide a bird's-eye view of the property
+   - Useful for measuring property dimensions and footprint analysis

+2. **Oblique Images (Angled Views)**
+   - Taken at an angle from four cardinal directions:
+     - North-facing views
+     - East-facing views
+     - South-facing views
+     - West-facing views
+   - Provide detailed views of building sides, roof structures, and elevations
+   - Essential for roof analysis, siding assessment, and 3D modeling

+### Image Access Limitations

+#### Sandbox Environment Restrictions
+- **Geographic Limitation**: Images are only available for properties within the Omaha, Nebraska bounding box
+- **Data Set Limitation**: The sandbox contains a limited dataset representing a subset of EagleView's full imagery catalog
+- **Temporal Limitation**: Images in the sandbox may not represent the most current available imagery

+#### Technical Limitations
+- **Authentication Required**: All image downloads require valid OAuth 2.0 Client Credentials
+- **Rate Limiting**: Requests are subject to API rate limits (configurable in the client)
+- **Token-Based Access**: Individual images require specific image tokens obtained through property data requests
+- **Format Limitations**: Images are typically provided in PNG or JPEG formats

+#### Image Metadata
+Each image comes with metadata including:
+- **Shot Date**: When the image was captured
+- **View Type**: Whether it's ortho (top-down) or oblique (angled)
+- **Cardinal Direction**: For oblique images, the direction the camera was facing
+- **Bounding Box**: Geographic coordinates of the image coverage area
+- **Masking Information**: Whether the image has privacy or security masking applied

+### Image Resolution and Quality
+- **High Resolution**: Images are typically high-resolution suitable for detailed analysis
+- **Consistent Quality**: All images in the dataset maintain consistent quality standards
+- **Multi-Temporal**: Some properties may have imagery from different time periods

+### Accessing Images
+To access images:
+1. Request property data for a location within the sandbox area
+2. Extract image tokens and references from the property data response
+3. Use the image tokens to download specific images via the `/property/v2/image/{image_token}` endpoint

 ## Configuration

 Before running the scripts, you need to update the client credentials in each Python file: